andrewtavis/kwx/README.md

 The basic structure of kwx's machine learning based keyword extraction algorithms is the following:

 - The user inputs a desired number of keywords
-- The user inputs a number of topics to use, or this is determined by optimizing topic coherence and overlap across a potential topic numbers
+- The user inputs a number of topics to use, or this is determined by optimizing topic coherence and overlap across potential topic numbers
 - The texts are fully cleaned and tokenized
 - Topics are derived for the text corpus
 - The prevalence of topics in the text corpus is found